 Given the nature of veterans benefit determinations outlined above, preenforcement review is necessary for efficient vetting of the legality of DVA's rules.
 Section 502 thus reflects Congress's "preference for preenforcement review of [VA] rules."
 Nat'l Org. of Veterans' Advocates, Inc. v.
 Sec'y of Veterans Affairs, 330 F.3d 1345, 1347 (Fed.
 Cir.
 2003).
-But under DAV, the DVA can enforcement judicial review, simply by acting through the Manual.
+But under DAV, the DVA can insulate both interpretive and substantive promulgations, and avoid preenforcement judicial review, simply by acting through the Manual.
 The DVA has frequently added interpretive and substantive rules to the Manual through amendments.
-DAV enables the agency to escape not only publication and notice-and-comment protections but also prompt judicial review.
+DAV enables the agency to escape not only publication and noticeand-comment protections but also prompt judicial review.